carltheperson/advanced-js-objects/chapters/chapter-2.md

 ### Symbol property keys

-As mentioned before, Symbols are also valid Object keys.
-This also means they don’t get converted to strings when used as property keys.
+As mentioned before, symbols are also valid Object keys.
+This means that they don’t get converted into strings when used as property keys.

 ```js
 const key1 = "Key 1";